Sweat equity: how it works and why it matters to startups

 Here are the key considerations you'll need to make when drafting a sweat equity agreement that works for everyone involved:

 1. Role and equity: Ensure that equity is offered in exchange for work performed rather than just as an incentive.
-Also make sure the role of the employee or advisor is clearly defined so everyone understands what is expected from them.
+Also make sure the role of the co-founder, employee, or advisor is clearly defined so everyone understands what is expected from them.

 2. Vesting: Set up vesting periods to protect against dilution and decide how much upfront equity will be granted versus in regular installments or milestones reached throughout the course of their employment.